 Securities will be allocated to buying CPs on settlement day but put on hold until payment is received.
 If such a CP defaults prior to payment of the securities allocated, the on-hold securities will be sold by HKSCC as part of the closing-out procedures.
-Proceeds from selling the on-hold securities will be used to cover losses arising from the default
+Proceeds from selling the on-hold securities will be used to cover losses arising from the default.

-- 13.8 In the process of closing out the open CNS Positions of ChinaClear under default, HKSCC uses its Marks, Margin and other collateral to cover any losses arising from the process.
-HKSCC will not use GF to cover any residual closing-out loss in the event of ChinaClear's default. - 13.9 Under CCASS Rules 2507 and 2507A, the order of application of the GF is as follows: - (a) GF Contributions (including Basic Contribution and Dynamic Contribution) of the defaulting CP; - (b) Dynamic Contribution Credit and Margin Credit granted to the defaulting CP; - (c) GF accumulated interest income; - (d) the resources of HKSCC appropriated to the GF; - (e) the Basic Contributions made by all non-defaulting CPs; and - (f) the Dynamic Contributions and Dynamic Contribution Credits of all non-defaulting CPs on a pro-rata basis.
+- 13.8 In the process of closing out the open CNS Positions of the defaulting CP, HKSCC would have access to: - (a) Marks, Margin, Mainland Settlement Deposit, Mainland Security Deposit and other collateral from the defaulter and in the event that was insufficient: - (b) the waterfall of resources described below including the GF and the recovery tools; and - (c) various liquid resources maintained by HKEX, including committed credit facilities, made available by HKEX to HKSCC (Please refer to the description under Principle 7: Liquidity Risk for further information). - 13.9 In the process of closing out the open CNS Positions of ChinaClear under default, HKSCC uses its Marks, Margin and other collateral to cover any losses arising from the process.
+HKSCC will not use GF to cover any residual closing-out loss in the event of ChinaClear's default. - 13.10 Under CCASS Rules 2507 and 2507A, the order of application of the GF is as follows: - (a) GF Contributions (including Basic Contribution and Dynamic Contribution) of the defaulting CP; - (b) Dynamic Contribution Credit and Margin Credit granted to the defaulting CP; - (c) GF accumulated interest income; - (d) the resources of HKSCC appropriated to the GF; - (e) the Basic Contributions made by all non-defaulting CPs; and - (f) the Dynamic Contributions and Dynamic Contribution Credits of all non-defaulting CPs on a pro-rata basis.

-ALLOCATION OF DEFAULT LOSSES AND REPLENISHMENT/REPAYMENT ARRANGEMENTS
+ALLOCATION OF DEFAULT LOSSES AND REPLENISHMENT ARRANGEMENTS

-- 13.10 In the event of a CP default where non-defaulting CPs' contributions to the GF are used to cover a default loss, such contributions will be applied to share the default loss on a pro-rata basis by reference to CPs' respective contributions to the GF immediately prior to the default.
-HKSCC will require its participants to replenish the deficiency of their GF Contributions as a result of such application within three business days or such other time period as may be specified by HKSCC.
-Please refer to the description under Principle 4: Credit Risk for further information. - 13.11 In the event of ChinaClear default as the host CCP in China Connect Securities Trades, HKSCC has limited its obligations to CPs by CCASS Rule 4107 (xi).
+- 13.11 In the event of a CP default where non-defaulting CPs' contributions to the GF are used to cover a default loss, such contributions will be applied to share the default loss on a pro-rata basis by reference to CPs' respective contributions to the GF on the business day immediately prior to the date of default declaration. - 13.12 Where the defaulting CP's collateral is insufficient or total pre-funded financial resources are anticipated to be insufficient, the recovery plan will be triggered.
+Recovery tools including Assessments and Voluntary Recapitalization can be applied by HKSCC to

+- allocate its uncovered credit losses arising from CP default.
+Please refer to the description under Principle 4: Credit Risk for further information. - 13.13 If there is a shortfall in CPs' GF Contributions following the expiration of the Capped Liability Period, CPs will be required to replenish their GF Contributions upon notification.
+At the same time, HKSCC will also make appropriations for the deficiency of its contribution to the GF.
+Please refer to the description under Principle 4: Credit Risk for further information. - 13.14 In the event of ChinaClear default as the host CCP in China Connect Securities Trades, HKSCC has limited its obligations to CPs by CCASS Rule 4107 (xi).
 HKSCC will assist CPs in pursuing their claims against ChinaClear.
-HKSCC will in good faith, seek recovery of the outstanding stocks and monies from ChinaClear through available legal channels and through ChinaClear's liquidation process, if applicable.
+HKSCC will in good faith, seek recovery of the outstanding stocks and monies from ChinaClear through available legal channels and ChinaClear's liquidation process, if applicable.
 HKSCC will in turn distribute the stocks or monies recovered to CPs on a pro-rata basis.